enysojkova/Eny-S/README.md

 # [9.
 Year end review](end-review.md)

-1) What did you like most about this course?
+> 1) What did you like most about this course?

-> A: I enjoyed the fact, that I heard something completely new and interesting/inspiring every week.
+A: I enjoyed the homeworks and presentations with your feedback, that always helped me see new things to improve.
+I mean, I don't usually enjoy homeworks, but the work you gave us was challenging and you showed us new techniques to approach the problem.
+Most of the advice you gave us stuck with me and I continue practicing it.

 &nbsp;

-2) What did you like least about this course?
+> 2) What did you like least about this course?

-> A: I would prefer a more comunicative group, where I might have built up more courage
+A: I would prefer a more communicative group, where I might have built up more courage to speak and say my opinion.

 &nbsp;
-3) What were the top (three) things you learned this year?
+> 3) What were the top (three) things you learned this year?

-> A: The course taught me a lot about written english and different, more open and authentic ways to express myself.
-I loved learning Github and
+A: The course taught me a lot about written english and different, more open and authentic ways to express myself.
+I loved learning _Github!!!_
+And all the tools you showed us such as the color contrast checker and Hemingway.

 &nbsp;
-4) What was the most memorable activity/assignment?
+> 4) What was the most memorable activity/assignment?

+A:

 &nbsp;
-5) What’s something you accomplished this year that you are most proud of?
+> 5) What’s something you accomplished this year that you are most proud of?

 &nbsp;
-6) What’s one thing you learned about yourself?
+> 6) What’s one thing you learned about yourself?

 &nbsp;
-7) What’s one thing you could have done better?
+> 7) What’s one thing you could have done better?

 &nbsp;
-8) What’s one thing I could have done better?
+> 8) What’s one thing I could have done better?

 &nbsp;
-9) What’s one thing you would add or change about this course?
+> 9) What’s one thing you would add or change about this course?

 &nbsp;
-10) What advice would you give to students taking this course next year?
+> 10) What advice would you give to students taking this course next year?